-The basics of the integration is very simple: Once you have connected your Xero account to iZettle taking some basics in your online iZettle account, iZettle will import all data into Xero automatically.
+The basics of the integration is very simple: after authorising your Xero account through your iZettle account, iZettle will export all data to your Xero account automatically.

 The video explains how you connect your iZettle account to Xero.

-A disadvantage for merchants that have been using iZettle for some time, is that sales before 4 February 2015 cannot be imported into Xero.
+A disadvantage for merchants who have been using iZettle for some time is that sales before 4th February 2015 cannot be imported into Xero.

 What does it cost?

-iZettle only charges for transactions (and the up front cost if you purchase the iZettle Reader).
+iZettle only charges for transactions (and the upfront cost of the card reader purchase).
 There are no monthly fees.
-For new business customers to iZettle, the iZettle Reader can be purchased for as little as £29 here.
+For new business customers to iZettle, the iZettle Reader can be purchased for as little as £29.

-Xero, on the other hand, only charges a flat monthly fee; there are no up front costs.
+Xero, on the other hand, charges a flat monthly fee, and there are no upfront costs.

-Xero offers three pricing plans: Starter priced at £10 per month, Standard priced at £22 per month and Premium 10 for £27.50 per month.
+Xero offers three pricing plans: the Starter plan priced at £10 per month, Standard priced at £22 per month and Premium for £27.50 per month.
 There is a free trial for you to test before you subscribe, and the first months are often discounted.
-Payroll is extra, starting at £5 per month for up to five employees.
+Payroll costs extra, starting at £5 per month for up to five employees.
 There are no other hidden fees or additional charges.